 General Area Info: Barton is gifted with many spectacular lakes and ponds.
-The shorelines of Crystal Lake and surrounding mountains make Barton an attractive vacation destination.
-In the spring, summer, and fall take advantage of public beaches, picnic spots, and spectacular views at Crystal Lake State Park, Shadow Lake Beach, and the stunning Willoughby Gap.
-During the winter months outdoor enthusiasts will enjoy ice fishing, snowshoeing, skiing, and snowmobiling.
+The shorelines of Crystal Lake and the surrounding mountains make Barton an attractive vacation destination.
+In the spring, summer and fall, take advantage of public beaches, picnic spots and spectacular views at Crystal Lake State Park, Shadow Lake Beach, and the stunning Willoughby Gap.
+During the winter months, outdoor enthusiasts will enjoy ice fishing, snowshoeing, skiing, and snowmobiling.

 Barton, like most Northern Vermont towns, has a number of active beef and dairy farms.
 Dan Maclure, Broker & Owner of Century 21 Farm & Forest Realty, resides in Barton and operates his grass-fed beefalo, a cross between an Angus and a buffalo, farm here.
 Beefalo is a great tasting yet very lean, therefore, healthy beef.
 The farm is called Farm & Forest Ranch and sells both beef animals and breeding stock.
 Along with beefalo, he also has a herd of Angus.

-The Northeast Kingdom is the heart of Northern Vermont - far away from fast paced city living.
-It may be easy to get here - Interstate 91 (exit 25 and 26) is just minutes away - but once off the beaten path, the N.E.K is a quieter, more peaceful way of life.
+The Northeast Kingdom is the heart of Northern Vermont - far away from fast-paced city living.
+It may be easy to get here - Interstate 91 (exit 25 and 26) is just minutes away - but once off the beaten path, the NEK offers a quiet, peaceful way of life.
 Northern Vermont has a long-standing tradition of pride in aesthetic beauty.

 Attractions: Crystal Lake - Pageant Park & VT State Beach, Lake Willoughby, May Pond, Orleans County Fair (5 days in Aug.)

-Recreational Activities: V.A.S.T. trail system, snowshoeing, cross-country skiing, water skiing, fishing, swimming and more.
+Recreational Activities: V.A.S.T. snowmobile trail system, snowshoeing, cross-country skiing, water skiing, fishing, swimming and more.

 - 1951 - Lee E. Emerson of Barton elected governor of Vermont and served at this post until 1955.

-- 1987 - A softball sized meteorite fell in Barton.
+- 1987 - A softball-sized meteorite fell in Barton.
 It was the first meteorite found in Vermont.
-After it thawed, it turned into a pile of sand, pulverized rock and iron fragments.
+Once thawed, it turned into a pile of sand, pulverized rock and iron fragments.